 3. You are not giving your hair enough moisture.

-Dry hair is frizzy hair, so if you are experiencing frizz, your hair is likely asking you for more moisture.
+Dry hair is frizzy hair, so if you are experiencing frizzy hair after drying, your hair is likely asking you for more moisture.

 This can come in a few different ways: apply a deep conditioning hair mask that is packed with moisture on a once-a-week basis.
 You can also try a lasting leave-in conditioner that will help lock in moisture and keep your hair happy all day long.